How to Create a Hyper-V Host Cluster in VMM

 Select the check box to convert the disk to a Cluster Shared Volume (CSV).
 Available only if NTFS is selected.

-On the Virtual Networks page, configure the external virtual networks that VMM will automatically create on all cluster nodes.
+On the Virtual Switches page (in System Center 2012, this is the Virtual Networks page), configure the external virtual switches that VMM will automatically create on all cluster nodes.
 To do this, follow these steps:

 Select the check box next to a logical network.
-The selected logical network will be automatically associated with the external virtual network that is created on each host.
+The selected logical network will be automatically associated with the external virtual switch that is created on each host.

 The logical network must be associated with a physical network adapter on each host.